great-expectations/great_expectations/docs/docusaurus/docs/contributing/contributing_github.md

 title: Contributing with GitHub
 ---

-To avoid forking the repository, Great Expectations recommends using the GitHub markdown editor to edit documentation.
+To avoid forking the repository, Great Expectations recommends using the GitHub Markdown editor to edit documentation.

 1. Open a browser and go to the [GitHub Great Expectations docs repository](https://github.com/great-expectations/great_expectations/tree/develop/docs).